go-monk/playing-with-tls/README.md

 hello
 ```

 The data (`hello\n`) goes over the network in plaintext.
-If someone eavesdrops the connection, for example using Wireshark, he sees the data:
+If someone eavesdrops on the network, for example using Wireshark, they see the transfered data:

 <img width="594" height="65" alt="image" src="https://github.com/user-attachments/assets/b3e1daa4-fd69-49a8-ac85-399f10e50f51" />